w3f/Grants-Program/applications/PolkaTrain.md

 - **Costs:** 8,000 DAI

-### Milestone 2 — Transfer to Polkadot Chain after the smart contract is launched
+### Milestone 2 — Transfer to Polkadot Chain after the plasm (a smart contract platform on  Polkadot Chain) is launched

 - **Estimated Duration:** 1 month
 - **FTE:** 1